Do you love to travel and take pictures along the way?

-Google led a travel writer, Adrian Bridge from The Telegraph, a London-based newspaper, to me as I am a photographer who often photographs Instagram Influencers with large followings.
-He was coming to the Riviera Maya and was thinking of doing a story on the process of how one becomes a REAL Instagram travel influencer.
+Google led a travel writer, Adrian Bridge, from The Telegraph, a London-based newspaper, to me as I am a photographer who often photographs Instagram Influencers with large followings.
+He was coming to the Riviera Maya and was thinking of doing a story on how one becomes a REAL Instagram travel influencer.

 So, I gladly offered to help him out.
 Adrian accompanied me on a fashion photoshoot of an Instagram influencer to see how the process works.
 He took notes and observed the flow of how a photoshoot works.

-We headed to Punta Esmeralda, a lovely beach in Playa del Carmen, on this beautiful sunny afternoon.
+On this beautiful sunny afternoon, we headed to Punta Esmeralda, a lovely beach in Playa del Carmen.
 We photographed Marianela Pitteri, a talented Musician and Instagram influencer who is also learning to be a YouTuber.

 So What’s Happens Next?

-Adrian and I brainstormed, and we decided to photograph him as if he was an Instagram travel influencer.
+Adrian and I brainstormed and decided to photograph him as if he were an Instagram travel influencer.
 We wanted to illustrate that working with a professional photographer and a want-to-be influencer could accelerate the fundamentals of creating an eye-catching Instagram feed.